grepString/SuperSprayPaintMod/README.md

 - Spawn a single paint can with a keybind
 - Cycle through 11 different colors
 - Toggle between matte and metallic sheen
-- Near infinite spray amount
+- Near infinite usage

+Now includes:
+- Infinite Rust Brush
+- Infinite Polish Sponge

 ## Usage

 ### Controls

-- `F5` Spawn a paint can in front of the player
+- `F5` Spawn a paint can
+- `F6` Spawn a rust brush
+- `F7` Spawn a polish sponge
 - `[` (Left Bracket): Cycle to the previous color
 - `]` (Right Bracket): Cycle to the next color
 - `\` (Backslash): Toggle between matte and metallic sheen